Mike McRae (baseball): VCU

 McRae was named an assistant baseball coach at Virginia Commonwealth University on September 1, 2017.

 William & Mary

 McRae was named as the 53rd head coach in William & Mary's history by athletic director Brian Mann on the afternoon of October 27, 2021.
 On May 25, 2024, William and Mary announced that McRae's contract would not be renewed after 3 seasons.

 Rutgers

 On July 17, 2024, McRae was hired as the associate head coach and pitching coach for the Rutgers Scarlet Knights baseball team.

+Toronto Blue Jays

+In 2026, McRae was named bench coach of the New Hampshire Fisher Cats the Double-A affiliate of the Toronto Blue Jays.

 Personal life

 McRae has two teenage children, Madison and Mason.
 He was married for 20 years to his wife, Michelle (McDonald) McRae, before her death on September 5, 2015.

 Head coaching record

 Below is a table of McRae's records as an NCAA head baseball coach.